1995parham-learning/Proton101/README.md

                   temperature float default rand()%1000/10)
 ```

-you can query the realtime data as follows:
+you can query the real-time data as follows:

 ```sql
 SELECT device, count(*), min(temperature), max(temperature)